 Let me get your work published as I did for Kohn Peterson Fox, Pei Cobb Freed, Ehrlich Yanai Rhee Chaney, et al.

-2_I PLACE your project in fine publications.
+2_I PR your project to great publications.

 For more than 20 years, editors have asked me to write narratives that complement my photography.
 Editors say they appreciate that I have spent one or more days on-site, photographing and thoroughly getting to know a project, frequently alongside the architect.

 My Architectural background, which includes my education (Master of Architecture from Syracuse University [Firenze]; Bachelor of Architecture from the University of Arizona) as well as my professional studio work experience (L.A., Italy and Architectural Marketing in NYC), combines a unique skill set enabling me to capture descriptive and powerful imagery of your project, worthy of regional, national and international publication.